zhumingpassional/RLSolver/README.md

 # Key Technologies
 - **GPU-based Massively parallel environments** of Markov chain Monte Carlo (MCMC) simulations on GPU using thousands of CUDA cores and tensor cores.
-- **Distribution-wise** is __much much faster__ than the instance-wise methods, such as MCPG and iSCO, since we can obtain the results directly by inference.
+- **Distribution-wise** is __much much faster__ than the instance-wise methods (such as MCPG and iSCO), since we can obtain the results directly by inference.

 # Why Use GPU-based Massively Parallel Environments?

 The bottleneck of using RL for solving CO problems is the sampling speed since existing solver engines (a.k.a, gym-style environments) are implemented on CPUs.
 Training the policy network is essentially estimating the gradients via a Markov chain Monte Carlo (MCMC) simulation, which requires a large number of samples from environments.

 Existing CPU-based environments have two significant disadvantages: 1) The number of CPU cores is typically small, generally ranging from 16 to 256, resulting in a small number of parallel environments.
 2) The communication link between CPUs and GPUs has limited bandwidth.
-The massively parallel environments can overcome these disadvantages, since we can build thounsands of environments and the communication bottleneck between CPUs and GPUs is bypassed, therefore  the sampling speed is significantly improved.
+The massively parallel environments can overcome these disadvantages, since we can build thounsands of environments and the communication bottleneck between CPUs and GPUs is bypassed; therefore the sampling speed is significantly improved.

 # Sampling Speed of GPU-based Massively Parallel Environments